onenorth/content-anonymizer/README.md

 ![Configure Custom Formats](https://raw.github.com/onenorth/content-anonymizer/master/img/configure-custom-formats.png)

 ### Configure Fields
-Choose what fields you want to anonymize by specifying the type of anonymization.
+Choose which fields you want to anonymize by specifying the type of anonymization.
 Fields that do not have a selected anonymization type will not be anonymized.
-Relationships remain as-is (Anonymize relationships be anonymizing the target template)
+Relationships remain as-is (Anonymize relationships by anonymizing the target template).

 ![Configure Fields](https://raw.github.com/onenorth/content-anonymizer/master/img/configure-fields.png)